dart-lang/site-www/src/content/tools/pub/dependencies.md

  * `dart analyze`, and possibly,
  * `dart test`.

-Testing with downgraded dependencies should happen alongside normals tests with latest dependencies.
+Testing with downgraded dependencies should happen alongside normal tests with latest dependencies.
-Should you ever find that your dependency constraints needs to be bumped, you can so using `dart pub upgrade --tighten`.
+If dependency constraints needs to be bumped, change them yourself or use `dart pub upgrade --tighten` to update dependencies to the latest versions.

 :::note
 Testing with `dart pub downgrade` enables you to find incompatibilities that you might not otherwise have discovered.